 There are some constraints around ad-hoc changes, mostly affected with rolerelated restrictions and instance migration issues.
-That is, ad-hoc changes alter models of running process instances.
+That is, ad-hoc changes alter the models of running process instances.
 Consequently, ad-hoc changes must allow for automatically migrating the instance state to the altered model.
-Ad-hoc changes typically affect a single process instance, only.
-The altered process model is kept temporarily for the life time of that instance.
+Typically ad-hoc changes affect only a single process instance.
+The altered process model is kept temporarily, i.e. for the life time of that instance.

 Runtime Settings Some environmental settings globally hold for all processes and, when changed, need to immediately apply to both all running processes and newly started instances.
-Those settings include modifications to organizational charts, security settings and other technical configuration.
+Those settings include modifications to organizational charts, security settings and other technical configurations.
 In most cases, these settings are not even part of any process model such that there is essentially no design time aspect here.
 Those changes are typically done by system administrators.